Artisanal and small-scale mining in Honduras: fostering responsible practices and supply chains

 Side event

-The Alliance for Responsible Mining (ARM) and IIED are hosting an event at the 15th OECD Forum on Responsible Mineral Supply Chains exploring the potential and challenges of artisanal and small-scale mining in Honduras.
+The Alliance for Responsible Mining (ARM) and IIED hosted an event last May 2022 at the 15th OECD Forum on Responsible Mineral Supply Chains exploring the potential and challenges of artisanal and small-scale mining in Honduras.

 Man smiling broadly holds up to the camera a fragment of gold between his thumb and finger